flightlessphotos/flightlessphotos.github.io/pages/portraits.md

  What a truly amazing time this is for you!
  Your body is changing, growing with new life, and radiating beauty.
  You deserve to feel like the strong, beautiful, proud, and amazing mother you are already becoming!
- We want to help you capture and preserve these momement as a memory you can cherish forever as you embark on a grand new adventure in life!
+ We want to help you capture and preserve these momements as a memory you can cherish forever as you embark on a grand new adventure in life!
  <a href="{{ site.github.url }}/maternity">Learn more...</a>
 </div> <!-- end box -->